 This is the development of embryo from unfertilized haploid eggs that formed by meiosis and may develop directly into haploid offspring.
 It occurs in honeybees, wasps, ants, whiptail lizards.
+In honeybees, the queen bee can either fertilise the eggs as she lays them or allows them to pass unfertilised eggs become <a href="majority display="display="majority display="majority display="

-In honeybees, the queen bee can either fertilise the eggs as she lays them or allows them to pass unfertilised.
-Fertilised eggs become diploid females (fertile queens or sterile workers), and unfertilised eggs develop to become fertile haploid males (drones).
-In whiptail lizards of American southwest, meiosis is severely modified to yield a clone of only females c) Apomixis:
+American southwest, meiosis is severely modified to yield a clone of only females Summary of parthenogenesis in honeybees c) Apomixis: